saloni-verma23/live-tix/README.md

 The platform provides a seamless user experience with features like real-time seat selection, category filtering, and admin controls.
 Built with React and Redux, it ensures smooth navigation and state management while maintaining a sleek design with Bootstrap.

-Technologies Used
+<h2>Technologies Used</h2>
-ReactJS: For dynamic UI and efficient state management.
+ReactJS: For dynamic UI and efficient state management.<br>
-Redux Toolkit: For advanced state management.
+Redux Toolkit: For advanced state management.<br>
-React Router: For effortless navigation between pages.
+React Router: For effortless navigation between pages.<br>
-Bootstrap: For responsive design and UI components.
+Bootstrap: For responsive design and UI components.<br>
-HTML/CSS: For structuring and styling the website.
+HTML/CSS: For structuring and styling the website.<br>
-Screenshots
+<h2>Screenshots</h2>
 Landing Page: Screenshot 1
 Category Sidebar: Screenshot 2
 Event Listings: Screenshot 3